ygjiyn/arglink_project/README.md

 Only POSITIONAL_OR_KEYWORD parameters are supported, and there should be no `*`, `/`, `*args`, `**kwargs` in the definition.

-Users should use `setup_arglink` to decorate the callable by passing `obj_dict`, `skip_first`, `auto_skip`.
+Users should use `setup_arglink` to decorate the callable.
 See the end of this documentation for an example.

-The `obj_dict` is a place to
-store the results of analysis conducted by this package, as well as some user options.
-A minimal `obj_dict` is an empty dict `{}`, this is the case that none of the following options are needed.

-If the callable is a method in a class (e.g., the `__init__` method), or a class method (e.g., those decorated by `@classmethod`), setting the `skip_first` option to `True` to skip the first argument (e.g., `self`, `cls`).

-Set `auto_skip` to `True` to skip unanalyzable parameters such that
-- no default values or default values are `None`s, and no type annotation,
-- or type is not in (int, float, bool, str) instead of raising errors.

-Users could include following items in the `obj_dict` to make further control.
-Do not create any of those keys if its corresponding value is empty.

-- `help_msgs`
+`setup_arglink` accepts two optional parameters.
-    - (optional)
+- help_messages
     - Help messages for parameters.
-    - A dict whose keys are names of arguments and values are messages.
+    - Keys are names of arguments and values are messages.

-- `ignore_list`
-    - (optional)
+- ignore_patterns
-    - Consider using `auto_skip` first.
-    - A list containing arguments in the definition of the callable to be ignored.
+    - A list containing regular expression patterns.
+    - The arguments matching any of those patterns will be ignored.
-    - Usually, it could contain those arguments which needed to be handled manually.
+    - This is useful when there are arguments needed to be handled manually.

-Besides, following keys will be added to the `obj_dict` during the analysis of the callable:

-- `dict_callable_args_to_parser_args`:
-    - Keys: names of arguments in the definition of the callable.
-    - Values: names of attributes in the return value of `parser.parse_args()`, i.e., names of attributes of the `argparse.Namespace` object.

-- `dict_callable_args_to_args_for_add_augment`:
-    - Keys: names of arguments in the definition of the callable.
-    - Values: dicts used for the `parser.add_augment` method, each of which is
-    ```python
-    {
-        'args': ['--arg-name'],
-        'kwargs': {'name': 'value', ...}
-    }
+    - If ``None`` is passed, the following default pattern list will be used.
+    - Arguments "self", "cls", and any argument ends with "_" will be ignored.

+    ``` python
+        # default pattern list
+        [r'^self$', r'^cls$', r'^.*_$']
     ```

 ## Usage